jeyanandhini/phase-1-BHAGYASREE200/Microprocessor/lecture1.md

  computer contain many input and output devices and **cpu** the mother board  contains in middle we have fat chip inside we can see **-microprocessor-**

  --------------------------------------------------------------------------------------------------------------------------------------------------------
+   **now we discuss about memory **
+   1. primary memory
+   2. secondary memory

+   but here we are discussing about primary memory
+   1.RAM
+   2.ROM